Top High-Interest Savings Accounts in India

 2. Low or Zero Minimum Balance

-Many small finance banks offer zero balance accounts.
+Many small finance banks offer zero balance or low minimum balance accounts.

-HYSAs are protected under DICGC insurance up to ₹5 lakhs, meaning your money is safe even if a bank fails.
+HYSAs are protected under DICGC insurance up to ₹5 lakh, ensuring your money remains safe even if the bank faces issues.

 4. Easy Online Banking

-Most of these accounts can be opened online using Aadhaar and PAN.
+Most accounts can be opened digitally using Aadhaar and PAN with minimal paperwork.

 5. Ideal for Emergency Funds